-The DPV eVOLUTION software can record a pre-specified number of particles using the 🚾 icon.
+The DPV Evolution software can record a pre-specified number of particles using the icon.
 Before the recording starts, the user is prompted by the software to choose how many particles should be recorded.

 It is necessary to calibrate the scanning unit before it can be used.
 Click the icon to calibrate the unit.
 The calibration will be valid until the software is closed.
 Once calibrated the scanning module can be used to automatically scan the plume or manually move the sensor.
-Manual controls are accessed by clicking the scanning unit is calibrated, you can hit the lateral formation (and the lateral formation conters) button so to find center of the plume (point of maximum mass flow rate).
+Manual controls are accessed by clicking the icon.
+Once the scanning unit is calibrated, you can hit the iquit [autocenter] button so to find center of the plume (point of maximum mass flow rate).